XUBOI2806/MarioGame/docs/Assignment 3/design_doc_Assignemnet_3.md

 PrincessPeach allows an EndGameAction which will remove the player from the map to end the game.
 Princess Peach extends the actor class following the Open-Closed Principle.

+There is also a new Enemy abstract class that is inherited by Bowser, Goomba, Koopa and PiranhaPlant.
+This has been implemented to reduce repeated code.

-Bowser is an enemy that inherits the Actor class.
-Bowser
+Bowser is an enemy that inherits the Enemy class.
+Bowser also has a Status of FIRE so that AttackAction will provide the Fire version of an attack.

+Flying Koopa directly inherits Koopa class.
+Since the meanings of the actions like RemoveDormantActor has not changed, it follows the Liskov Substitution Principle.

+Piranha Plant also inherits the Enemy class.
+The class cannot move and therefore does not implement the Follow Behaviour.

+All the enemies are resettable and therefore implement the Resettable Interface, following the Dependency Inversion Principle.

 ##Req 3
 ###Magical Fountain